arjish/meta-meta-classification/experiments.md

 ```
 (with both training=True and training=False at line 291)

-3. This generates `filelistILSRV` (for training), `filelistILSRV_test` (for testing)
+Output: `filelistILSRV` (for training) and `filelistILSRV_test` (for testing)

-* Get the query preds for the training problems as well as test problems for all the cluster models:
+3. Get the query preds for the training problems as well as test problems for all the cluster models:

 **Training problems:**
 ```